 Card Details +

 Why we’re mentioning it: This credit card offers 3% back at U.S. gas stations as well as U.S. department stores.
 The biggest reward with this card comes at U.S. supermarkets, however, where cardholders can earn 6% cash back on purchases, up to $6,000 each year (drops to 1% after that).
 Any other purchases earn 1% cash back and all cash back is redeemed as a statement credit.
-As a sign-on bonus, cardholders can earn $200 back when they spend $1,000 in the first three months of getting the card.
+As a sign-on welcome offer, cardholders can earn $200 back when they spend $1,000 in the first three months of getting the card.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.